mikessh/migec/README.md

 ### USAGE EXAMPLE

 An example for a 300bp paired-end MiSeq run of IGH library on a 16Gb RAM Unix server.
 First *barcodes.txt* should be created containing adapter sequences, see **Checkout** section for guidelines.
-Then, assuming that the corresponding FASTQ files are *IGH_SAMPLE_L001_R1_001.fastq.gz* and *IGH_SAMPLE_L001_R2_001.fastq.gz*, UMI- and multiplex index-containing adapter is near 5'UTR of V segment and NCBI-BLAST+ is installed, run all 5 stages of the pipeline using the following command:
+Then, assuming that the corresponding FASTQ files are *IGH_SAMPLE_R1.fastq.gz* and *IGH_SAMPLE_R2.fastq.gz*, UMI- and multiplex index-containing adapter is near 5'UTR of V segment (so the CDR3 is in mate#2 after reads are oriented) and NCBI-BLAST+ is installed, run all 5 stages of the pipeline using the following command:

 ```
 export JAVA_OPTS="-Xmx14G" &&
-java -jar migec-1.1.0.jar Checkout -cute --overlap barcodes.txt IGH_SAMPLE_L001_R1_001.fastq.gz IGH_SAMPLE_L001_R2_001.fastq.gz checkout/ &&
+java -jar migec-1.1.0.jar Checkout -cute --overlap barcodes.txt IGH_SAMPLE_R1.fastq.gz IGH_SAMPLE_R2.fastq.gz checkout/ &&
 java -jar migec-1.1.0.jar Histogram checkout/ histogram/ &&
 java -jar migec-1.1.0.jar AssembleBatch -c --default-mask 0:1 checkout/ histogram/ assemble/ &&
-java -jar migec-1.1.0.jar CdrBlastBatch --default-mask 0:1 -R IGH checkout/ assemble/ cdrblast/ &&
+java -jar migec-1.1.0.jar CdrBlastBatch --no-sort --default-mask 0:1 -R IGH checkout/ assemble/ cdrblast/ &&
 java -jar migec-1.1.0.jar FilterCdrBlastResultsBatch cdrblast/ cdrfinal/
 ```